Best Beaches in France 2015

 Just what makes a great beach does of course depend on what you are looking for.
 However, one certainty about France is that there is a beach to suit all tastes and all pockets.

-The country possesses around 2,000 miles of coastline, containing thousands of beaches and hundreds of seaside resorts of an infinite variety.
+The 3,000 kilometres of coastline contains thousands of beaches and hundreds of seaside resorts of an infinite variety.

 The planning protection afforded to the littoral has meant that the vast majority of beaches have escaped the ravages of concrete and bitumen that have obliterated much of the Spanish coastline, so that most still retain oodles of natural charm.